-What Is Sugar?
+What is Sugar?

-Other sugars include galactose, lactose, and maltose, but when I discuss the problems with sugar, I’m mostly discussing the problems with sucrose, fructose, and high fructose corn syrup.
-High fructose corn syrup is a liquid sweetener similar to sucrose, and it’s the crap in our beverages making us fat.
+Other sugars include galactose, lactose, and maltose, but when I discuss the problems with sugar, I’m mostly referring to sucrose, fructose, and high fructose corn syrup.
+High fructose corn syrup is a liquid sweetener similar to sucrose, and it’s what you’ll find in many modern beverages.

 Sugar, Insulin Resistance, and Inflammation

 Eating too much sugar has been linked to nearly every chronic disease.
-But before exploring these links, I want to talk about insulin resistance and inflammation.
+But before exploring these links, we need to talk about insulin resistance and inflammation.
 Understanding this will lay the foundation for why sugar is harmful.

 Sugar Drives Insulin Resistance

 When you eat sugar, that sugar ends up in your blood.
 And the more sugar you eat, the higher your blood sugar gets.
 High blood sugar is a dangerous, inflammatory state—and your body knows it.
 So when blood sugar gets high, your pancreas releases insulin to clean up the mess.

 Sugar Drives Inflammation